okta/okta.github.io/docs/endpoints/groups.md

 id | id of the group to update | URL | String | TRUE |
 profile | Updated profile for the group | Body | [Profile Object](#profile-object) | TRUE |

-> All profile attributes must be specified when updating a user's profile.  __Partial updates are not supported!__
+> All profile attributes must be specified when updating a user's profile.  **updates are not supported!**

 ##### Response Parameters